RBmint/CardGame-Winner/sp21-cs242-mzhai4-ssethia2-ruikang2-janaks2-proposal.md

 ## Brief Timeline

 - Week 1: Implement the essential player/game/card class.
-- Week 2: Write the whole game logic and game loop.
+- Week 2: Implement the basic AI and game logic/game loop.
 The game should be playable by human players.
-- Week 3: Implement the basic AI and the ranking system.
+- Week 3: Implement the meidum AI and the ranking system.
 - Week 4: Implement the advanced AI and the GUI.

-### Labor division

-Cowork on essential player/game/card classes, game logic and game loop.
-Royce would create basic AI and advanced AI, and Ruikang would take the part of the ranking system and GUI.

 ## Rubrics